-You must submit a proposal to be included in our proxy statement for the 2005 annual meeting of stockholders in writing no later than January 30, 2005.
+The deadline has passed for submitting a proposal to be raised at the 2005 annual meeting of stockholders.
+To submit a proposal to be included in our proxy statement for the 2006 annual meeting of stockholders, you must submit a proposal no later than December 28, 2005.
 Your proposal must comply with the proxy rules of the Securities and Exchange Commission.
 You should send your proposal to our Secretary at our address on the cover of this proxy statement.

-You also may submit a proposal that you do not want included in the proxy statement but that you want to raise at the 2005 annual meeting of stockholders.
-We must receive your proposal in writing on or after December 28, 2004 but no later than January 27, 2005.
-If you submit your proposal after the deadline and we choose to consider it at the meeting, then Securities and Exchange Commission rules permit the individuals named in the proxies solicited by our board of directors for that meeting to exercise discretionary voting power as to that proposal.
-To be properly brought before an annual meeting, our bylaws require that your proposal give: (1) a brief description of the business you want to bring before the meeting; (2) your name and address as they appear on our stock records; (3) the class and number of shares of Allscripts that you beneficially own; and (4) any interest you may have in the business you want to bring before the meeting.
+You also may submit a proposal that you do not want included in the proxy statement but that you want to raise at the 2006 annual meeting of stockholders.
+We must receive your proposal in writing on or after January 10, 2006, but no later than February 9, 2006.
+If you submit your proposal after the deadline and we choose to consider it at the meeting, then the Securities and Exchange Commission rules permit the individuals named in the proxies solicited by our Board of Directors for that meeting to exercise discretionary voting power as to that proposal.
+To be properly brought before an annual meeting, our by-laws require that your proposal give: (1) a brief description of the business you want to bring before the meeting; (2) your name and address as they appear on our stock records; (3) the class and number of shares of Allscripts that you beneficially own; and (4) any interest you may have in the business you want to bring before the meeting.
 You should send your proposal to our Secretary at the address on the cover of this proxy statement.